Risdorn/IITM-BS-Programming-and-Data-Science/README.md

     |           and Recurrent Neural Networks.
 It also teaches how these models can be applied to
     |           solve problems in domains like Computer Vision, Speech, and NLP.
     |
+    |   ├── Deep Learning Practice/
+    |       └── This course covers the Practical aspect of Deep Learning.
+It teaches HuggingFace and Pytorch.
+    |           I would highly recommend this course to everybody, after doing Deep Learning, this course in a
+    |           way let's you appreciate the advances in the field of LLM, Speech, and Vision.
+    |
     |   ├── Software Testing/
     |       └── This course focuses on the phases of testing based on project requirements.
     |           It teaches how to formulate test requirements precisely, design and execute test cases,